r-lib/testthat/revdep/email.md

 {{#you_have_problems}}
 {{{your_results}}}

 If I got an ERROR because I couldn't install your package (or one of it's dependencies), my apologies.
-It's your responsibility to run the checks yourself (unfortunately I don't have the time to diagnose installation failures).
+You'll have to run the checks yourself (unfortunately I don't have the time to diagnose installation failures).

 Otherwise, please carefully look at the results, and let me know if I've introduced a bug in teststhat.
 There are two common classes of new failures caused by this version of testthat: